distanceworkshops/distanceworkshops.github.io/CTDS-Oct2021.md

 ## Prerequisites

-You should already know about distance sampling, for example by having taken a face-to-face introductory workshop or an online workshop (either interactive or via our [free pre-recorded lectures](https://workshops.distancesampling.org/online-course/)).
+You should already understand distance sampling concepts, for example by having taken a face-to-face introductory workshop or an online workshop (either interactive or via our [free pre-recorded lectures](https://workshops.distancesampling.org/online-course/)).
 You should also have modest experience using R. We will offer pre-workshop group meetings to check the video-conferencing software.

 ## Registration and Payment